ergon/airlock-helm-charts/charts/microgateway/README.md

 ## External connectivity
 The Helm chart can be configured to create a Kubernetes Ingress or Openshift Route to pass external traffic to the Microgateway Pod.
-In case that those objects were created with this Helm chart, just follow along with the description and configuration examples.
+In case that those objects have to be created with this Helm chart, just follow along with the description and configuration examples.
 If there is already an existing Ingress or Route object and the traffic should only be passed to the Microgateway service, the information in the subchapters should provide useful information about how to integrate into the existing environment.

 :information_source: **Kubernetes vs. Openshift**:<br>